lnhtrn/SQuAD-DeBERTa-negative-samples/README.md

 ## Project Overview

-I was given the task of improving a pretrained MRC/Question-Answering model by my mentor.

-The dataset I used was [SQuAD v2.0](https://rajpurkar.github.io/SQuAD-explorer/) and the model was [DeBERTa v3 small](https://huggingface.co/microsoft/deberta-v3-small) by Microsoft.
+The project is about improving [DeBERTa v3 small](https://huggingface.co/microsoft/deberta-v3-small) MRC/Question-Answering model by Microsoft using [SQuAD v2.0](https://rajpurkar.github.io/SQuAD-explorer/) dataset.

+The source code for model training can be found in the [/src](src) folder with explanations, and can be run using the scripts in the [/scripts](scripts) folder.
+The results are stored in the [/results](results) folder with a notebook detailing the analysis process.

+Additional requirements outside of [requirements.txt](requirements.txt) might be needed to run the project.

+---

+## Introduction

 After knowing that Machine Learning models often tend to learn shortcuts[^1][^2], I tried to brainstorm different ways of reducing shortcuts to apply in my own project.